amandaghassaei/gpu-io/README.md

 ### Motivation

-One of the main purposes of this library is to allow people to write GPGPU programs without worrying too much about low level WebGL details, available WebGL versions, or spec inconsistencies across different browsers/hardware.
+One of the main purposes of gpu-io is to allow people to write GPGPU programs without worrying too much about low level WebGL details, available WebGL versions, or spec inconsistencies across different browsers/hardware.
 [As of Feb 2022, WebGL2 has now been rolled out to all major platforms](https://www.khronos.org/blog/webgl-2-achieves-pervasive-support-from-all-major-web-browsers) (including mobile Safari and Microsoft Edge), but even among WebGL2 implementations there are differences in behavior across browsers and inconsistencies in how they implement the spec.
-Some devices are still running older browsers with no WebGL2 support, and many WebGL1 implementations do not support rendering to float32 or non-uint8 integer textures (see [The miserable state of affairs of floating point support](https://www.khronos.org/webgl/public-mailing-list/public_webgl/1703/msg00043.php)).
-This library rigorously checks for these gotchas and uses software polyfills to patch any issues so you don't have to worry about it.
-This library will also attempt to automatically [convert your GLSL3 shader code into GLSL1](https://github.com/amandaghassaei/gpu-io/blob/main/docs/GLSL1_Support.md) so that it can run on WebGL1 in a pinch.
+Some devices are still running older browsers with no WebGL2 support, and many WebGL1 implementations do not support rendering to float32 or non-uint8 integer textures (see [The miserable state of affairs of floating point support](https://www.khronos.org/webgl/public-mailing-list/public_webgl/1703/msg00043.php)).  gpu-io rigorously checks for these gotchas and uses software polyfills to patch any issues so you don't have to worry about it.  gpu-io will also attempt to automatically [convert your GLSL3 shader code into GLSL1](https://github.com/amandaghassaei/gpu-io/blob/main/docs/GLSL1_Support.md) so that it can run on WebGL1 in a pinch.

 - [Use](#use)
 - [Examples](#examples)